 What causes diarrhea?
 87 possible conditions

-- food intolerance
+- a food intolerance, such as lactose intolerance

-- food allergies
+- a food allergy

-- adverse reaction to medication
+- an adverse reaction to a medication

-- viral infections
+- a viral infection

-- bacterial infections
+- a bacterial infection

-- intestinal diseases
+- an intestinal disease

 - gallbladder or stomach surgery